-Heart attack patients winning the race to angioplasty treatmentAugust 22nd, 2011 in Cardiology /
+Heart attack patients winning the race to angioplasty treatmentAugust 22, 2011 in Medicine & Health / Cardiology

 Almost all heart attack patients who need the emergency artery-opening procedure known as angioplasty are receiving it within 90 minutes of being admitted to the hospital, a marked improvement from five years ago when most patients waited longer for the life-saving procedure, according to a report by Yale School of Medicine researchers and their colleagues.